panacloud/bootcamp-2020/README.md

-## Class 19 How to Test React Components in TypeScript
+## Class 19 and 20 How to Test React Components in TypeScript

 [You Can't Do CI/CD Without Automated Testing](https://dzone.com/articles/you-cant-do-cicd-without-automated-testing)